Business Management & Leadership Courses

 BUS 221 Business Statistics (3)

 Modern businesses rely on well-educated professionals who can effectively use data to enhance and support decision-making processes.
 This course provides students with a foundation in the fundamental analytical and statistical tools to enable analysis and decision-making which are widely used in organizations.
 Topics include an introduction to statistics, managing data, and analyzing data using descriptive statistics, probability, chi-square test, correlation, t-test, analysis of variance, and linear regression.
 The focus is on creating, interpreting, and reporting results.
 We teach the course from an applied perspective and include a software-use component to enable students to gain hands-on experience with conducting statistical analysis using spreadsheets and statistical software.
+Prerequisite: one of the following: MAT 114, 115, or permission of instructor.

 BUS 226 Personal and Family Finance (3)